Vocational Education and Training (VET)

 MacKillop Catholic College is part of the Southern Tasmanian Catholic Colleges Trade Training Centre.

-Students are able to participate in Vocational Education and Training as part of this Trade Training Centre.
+Students in Year 10 are able to participate in Vocational Education and Training as part of this Trade Training Centre.
 Guilford Young College (GYC) is the Registered Training Organisation (RTO) – Provider No. 1129 and issues all statements and certificates for students enrolled in these courses.
 All units of competency you receive go towards a nationally recognised qualification.

 Students can enrol in units towards the following qualifications.

 During the training at MacKillop Catholic College students will be offered the opportunity to engage in Vocational Education and Training in the following industries:

 - Marine Operations

 Australian School-based Apprenticeships (ASbA)

 Students have the opportunity to pursue a school-based traineeship or apprenticeship from Year 10.
 This is a paid, employment-based training arrangement where Year 10, 11 or 12 students are able to combine work, training and education to gain a nationally recognised qualification, usually at Certificate II or III level across almost every industry sector and training package.